 Regular, routine car maintenance - especially as the weather gets colder - is the best way to improve fuel economy, improve car performance, reduce pollution, and catch minor problems before they become major catastrophes.

-Cold weather only makes existing problems worse.
-These 10 winter car care tips will come in handy as the temperatures start to drop.
+These 12 winter car care tips will come in handy as the temperatures start to drop.

 Signs of a failing or bad car battery (other than your car won’t start) include a slow cranking engine, a check engine light, or a rotten egg smell around the battery.
 However, because most cars are dependent on steady current flow, any flashing light on your dashboard (from ABS to airbag sensor warnings) might signify a faulty battery.